astrom-tom/FCas-z/README.md

 **WARNING** This code does not include non-flat Universe -->  Omega_k=0

-SPARTAN_COSMO had been tested againt online comological calulators, in particular http://cosmocalc.icrar.org/ .
+FCas-z had been tested againt online comological calulators, in particular http://cosmocalc.icrar.org/ .

 For any bug, comments or question, please drop a mail to the.spartan.proj@gmail.com.